This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - A pre-term birth or low birth weight

-- Difficult and complicated labor and delivery
+- Complicated labor and delivery

 - Infections and other health conditions in the mother